-In many ways this flick embraces the worst parts of Goth culture.
+In many ways this flick embraces the worst parts of Emo culture and that's a clique without a lot of positives.
 I mean, even the uber goth flick, THE CROW, cut the depressive revenge atmosphere to scenes of happier times in Eric's life, as well as real hope that Eric could create for the future of others.
 Even the bad guys had their twisted charm and humor.
-It all gave meaning to why Draven was such a driven force.
-Why he would fight to come back from the dead.
-None of that here.
+It all gave meaning to why Draven was so driven.
+Why else would he fight to come back from the dead?

 The claws, it's what Wolverine is all about.
-Cyclops has his sunglasses, Storm has her storms, Wolverine is all about his claws.
+Cyclops has his sunglasses, Storm has her weather, Wolverine is all about his claws.

 The claws on both Logan and Victor are a laugh out loud joke.
 Sabertooth in the first X-MEN had claws like you'd expect of a predatory animal like a tiger or bear.
 Smooth, long, sharp, and lethal.
 The claws in this movie look like they were originally molded out of play-doh and director Gavin Hood made sure he got them in close up as much as possible.
 Then Logan gets his adamantium claws.
-And they look so fake - like a saturday morning cartoon!
-Remember how real and badass they looked in 2000 and 2003?
-Six years later we have better computers and software now!
+And they look so fake - like a Saturday morning cartoon!
+Remember how real and bad ass they looked in 2000 and 2003?
+Six years later we have better computers and software!
 What the hell happened?

 And as if things weren't bad enough, on top of all of the other tropes, along with the new director and new writers we also get